 The second alternative explanation for the resemblance between Westron wynde and the penultimate verse of The Pretty Cock is the most prosaic and the most credible.
 The Pretty Cock was collected in 1905 and, for several decades before, versions of the 16th century Westron wynde text had been available in print.
 It may just be that a singer read Westron wynde, liked the sentiment, and added his or her own version of the words into the existing version of The Pretty Cock, which was then passed on to other singers of the song.
 This is the most obvious and most likely explanation, which also accounts for the verse’s absence from The Lover’s Ghost (The Grey Cock).
 The transmission of Westron wynde in oral tradition from the 16th to the 20th century can be dismissed, since evidence for this is entirely lacking.

 A beautiful miniature

-Though we have only one verse, in my view and that of many others this is too beautiful to be left unsung.
+Though we have only one verse, in my view (and clearly that of many others) this is too beautiful to be left unsung.
 What is certain for me is that in four short lines Westron wynde manages to convey more heartfelt meaning than many a long song.
 Tenuous and fanciful interpretations about the soul and resurrection are not only unnecessary to understand the words, they detract from the simplicity of this beautiful fragment of longing.
 Originally, there may well have been more verses but, like an exquisite painted miniature, its brevity can be savoured and is sufficient in itself.